aqassem107/nginx-docker--demo/README.md

 ## How to Run

-1. **Build the Docker image:** docker build -t my-nginx-demo
+1. **Build the Docker image:** docker build -t my-nginx-demo:latest .

   2. **Run the container:**
-   docker run -p 8080:80 -d my-nginx-demo
+   docker run -p 8080:80 -d my-nginx-demo:latest

 3. **View in browser:**
 - Go to `http://localhost:8080` to see the web page.